typesense/typesense-rust/README.md

 This is an alias command which will run a script to clean up your Typesense server after the tests finish.
 You can pass any arguments of `cargo test` after the `--`.

-To run test for wasm:
+To run test for wasm (chrome, headless):

 ```bash
 cargo test-clean --wasm